 AFQT scores are divided into categories, as shown in the table below (official ASVAB website):

 To ensure the ASVAB score of the position you pursue, you could find some more details on the official website of the ASVAB test.

 3. COMPOSITE SCORES – MOS/JOB ASSIGNMENTS

 Composite scores, also called line scores, are different combinations of your Standard Scores from your nine subtest score areas.
 These scores are used to tell you specific jobs and branches they may perform well in.
 The official ASVAB website wrote: “each service develops and validates its own set of composites based on the combination of subtests that are most highly correlated with an on-the-job performance for clusters of occupations.”
 Specifically, each branch of the military determines which skills are most important.
-Specific subtests will show a candidate’s knowledge in a particular skill.
+Specific subtests will show a candidate’s knowledge of a particular skill.

 Hope that all this information helps you deeply understand “what is a good ASVAB score”.
 Feel free to take our practice tests to prepare well for your coming ASVAB test!
-Work hard and it will derserve.
+Work hard and it will deserve.

 If you have any questions or suggestions about our products, please contact us via email@example.com.